apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 the process of switching isolation as needed.
 Even when used in combination with static isolation, it can be difficult to determine when `MainActor.run` is truly necessary.

-It can be useful during migration, but should not be used as a substitute for expressing the isolation requirements of your system statically.
+> Note: While `MainActor.run` can be useful during migration, it should not be used as a substitute for expressing the isolation requirements of your system statically.

 ## Missing Annotations